Community Based Services

 Meeting the community’s needs in changing times

 Five Acres Community Based Division understands the importance of providing mental health and behavioral health services to children, youth and families.
 Children may experience violence, bullying or other traumatic events that impact their well-being.
 Five Acres helps strengthen children and their families by providing comprehensive psychological support services in the home, school, community or office setting.
 The Community Based Division’s mission is to provide prevention and early intervention services (mental health, rehab, case management and TBS) to children, adolescents, young adults, and their families who are experiencing risk factors or stressors which cause impairments in their homes, schools, relationships, and communities.
 Our goal is to build on our client’s and family’s protective factors and skills and increase their support within their communities.
-If your child or family is need of our support, call us today at (626) 993-3109.
+If your child or family is need of our support, call us today at (626) 214-0402.

 Mental Health Services

 Five Acres offers individual therapy, family therapy and parent/caregiver support.
 We provide these services in our offices, your home, your community, your child’s school or via telehealth.
-We also offer medication assessment and management, psychological testing, case management and rehabilitation services.
+We also offer medication assessment and management, psychological testing, case management, and rehabilitation services.

 Our medication assessment and management is conducted by board certified psychiatrists who understand the unique needs of children and adolescents.
 We also offer telemedicine services.
 These services are available at Five Acres’ Altadena, Pasadena and West Covina locations.

 When needed, Five Acres provides licensed psychologists to assess your child’s diagnosis and cognitive functioning.
 We work closely with your child’s treatment team to ensure the most effective care.